discourse/discourse-slack-official/README.md

 To set up this slack integration, you'll need to create an incoming webhook.
 You'll use the settings page or an optional slash command to subscribe to notifications; Discourse will then send the notifications using the webhook.

-1. Go to `https://<yourslack>.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks` and copy the "Webhook URL" to create a webhook that Discourse will use to post to Slack.
+1. Go [here](https://slack.com/apps/new/A0F7XDUAZ-incoming-webhooks) and copy the "Webhook URL" to create a webhook that Discourse will use to post to Slack.
 You only need to do this once, even if you have multiple  Discourse instances.

     ![New Webhook Page](https://cloud.githubusercontent.com/assets/1386403/16739200/f92dbee8-4766-11e6-9e4a-03289337a91b.png)